 Extracorporeal membrane oxygenation (ECMO) provides prolonged respiratory and cardiac support to adult patients whose lungs and heart are too diseased or damaged to function normally on their own.
-Jefferson's Dr. Nicholas Cavarocchi is one of a few doctors in the U.S. experienced in ECMO.

 An ECMO machine is similar to a heart-lung machine.
 It consists of the: